rrnyquist/ebenezer/_Scripture/ESV/41_Mark.md

 And then he will send out the angels and gather his elect from the four winds, from the ends of the earth to the ends of heaven. ^1327

-From the fig tree learn its lesson : as soon as its branch becomes tender and puts out its leaves, you know that summer is near. ^1328
+From the fig tree learn its lesson: as soon as its branch becomes tender and puts out its leaves, you know that summer is near. ^1328

 So also, when you see these things taking place, you know that he is near, at the very gates. ^1329